1. Introduction

 4.1 Implementation Overview

 The cornerstone of user login integration is signedPasskeyData (option 1 & 2).
-This token acts as the link between Corbado Connect’s passkey authentication and your authentication system, which ultimately needs to establish a session.
+This token acts as the link between Corbado Connect’s passkey authentication and your authentication system, which ultimately needs to create an access token.
 There are several ways to integrate the passkey login flow with your authentication system:

-1. System Extension: If your authentication system supports plugins or custom authentication methods, you can extend it to manage signedPasskeyData verification and session creation (refer to our Amazon Cognito integration guide, which follows this approach).
+1. System Extension: If your authentication system supports plugins or custom authentication methods, you can extend it to manage signedPasskeyData verification and access token creation (refer to our Amazon Cognito integration guide, which follows this approach).

-2. Custom Endpoint: Develop a new endpoint in your backend that verifies signedPasskeyData and establishes a session.
+2. Custom Endpoint: Develop a new endpoint in your backend that verifies signedPasskeyData and create an access token.

-3. Corbado Action: Utilize Corbado’s action system to directly manage the authentication flow and establish a session.
+3. Corbado Action: Utilize Corbado’s action system to directly manage the authentication flow and create an access token.

 4.1.1 Option 1: System Extension